Are you interested in buying a tent?

 Yet it should still be considered.
-If you often camp at campgrounds that require a hike to access, a lightweight tent is a smart choice.
+If you often camp at campgrounds that require a hike to access, you should buy a tent that is lightweight and portable.

-Expert Tip: Heavier tents aren’t always sturdier.
+Expert Tip: Heavier camping tents aren’t always sturdier.
 Lightweight materials are often just as strong and durable.

 Camping Tent Livability

 Tent livability refers to the interior design of your tent.
 Even camp tents with the same capacity ratings have very different interior layouts.